yangli-io/react-native-capabilities/README.md

 # react-native-capabilities

+It's important to understand that with React Native, anything native can be bridged with Javascript APIs.
+Hence, react native can do basically anything that is native, however, if it is not a common usage it might require manual work.

 Below is a table of native functionalities that can be done with React Native

 | Native functionality | Android | iOS | Comments |